dereniowskid885/cleopatra-front-end/README.md

 <<<<<<< HEAD
-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+# Cleopatra Front-End

+This project is written in ReactJS

 ### `npm start`